top of page

 Wood is the main material most people think of when talking about honours boards.
 Be it the famous boards at Lords or another that springs to mind.

-Wooden honours boards are traditional and gives a sense of heritage.
-In price terms, they're more expensive than acrylic honours boards simply due to the amount of labour and time it takes to manufacture them.
+Wooden honours boards are traditional and give a sense of heritage.
+However, they cost more than acrylic honours boards.
+This is mainly because they require more labor and time to produce.

 Key points of consideration.

-They can have decorative frames and mouldings built within them.
+• They can have decorative frames and mouldings built into the boards design.

 Wood Types and Colours: Which One?